dadavidson/dadavidson.github.io/pages/about.md

 My background is in Network/System engineering, Linux, Python, and Cybersecurity.

-For questions and inqueries, please reach out on [LinkedIn](https://linkedin.com/in/danieldav).
+For questions and inqueries, please reach out to me on [LinkedIn](https://linkedin.com/in/danieldav).
 CV available upon request.

 <div class="row">
 {% include about/skills.html title="Engineering" source=site.data.engineering-skills %}